AdaCore/spark2014/docs/ug/en/usage_scenarios.rst

 of the non-|SPARK| code.
 For example, callers of a |SPARK| subprogram should only pass initialized input values, and non-|SPARK| subprograms called from
 |SPARK| code should respect their postcondition.
 See section :ref:`Managing
-Assumptions` for the complete list of assumptions.
+Assumptions` for more details on assumptions.

 In particular, when changing the target characteristics, |GNATprove|'s analysis can be used to show that no possible overflow can occur as a result of changing